Kenchim/sushi_around/README.md

 # Mobile app "Sushi Around" developed with Flutter

 This app shows you sushi places around your location.
-Google maps gives you tons of options, but sometimes it confuses you.
+Google maps gives you tons of options and information, but sometimes they confuses you.
-With this app, you can directly find places where you can eat sushi.
+With this app, you directly find places where you can eat sushi.
 All places on this app are within 1km from you, so it is not too hard to reach.

 Sushi is around you.
-Let's head to sushi.
+Let's open app and find yours.

 ## How to use